Michael Harris II Player Props: Braves vs. Brewers

-Michael Harris II -- with a slugging percentage of .545 in his past 10 games, including five extra-base hits -- will be in action for the Atlanta Braves versus the Milwaukee Brewers, with Adrian Houser on the hill, on July 28 at 7:20 PM ET.
+Michael Harris II and his .417 on-base percentage over his past 10 games (93 points higher than his season-long percentage), will be in action for the Atlanta Braves against the Milwaukee Brewers and Julio Teheran on July 29 at 7:20 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Red Sox.
+In his last game he had a one-hit performance (1-for-4) against the Brewers.

 Michael Harris II Game Info & Props vs. the Brewers